atlassistant/pytlas/docs/writing_skills/handler.rst

 Retrieving slots
 ----------------

-Remember, slots are like function arguments that has been extracted by the interpreter.
+Remember, slots are like function arguments that has been extracted by the :ref:`interpreter`.

 .. note::